-Meyer anchors Newswatch 16 at 5 and 5:30 with Julie Sidoni.
+Jon Meyer anchors Newswatch 16 at 5 and 5:30 with Julie Sidoni.
 He also takes WNEP viewers on a journey once a week through the station's beloved On the Pennsylvania Road segment.

-Jon is no stranger to Pennsylvania.
-He came to WNEP from WJAC-TV in Johnstown.
+Jon came to WNEP from WJAC-TV in Johnstown.
 There he served as weekend anchor and reporter.
 Jon was a key to WJAC’s coverage of the September 11, 2001 attack on America.
 United Airlines Flight 93 crashed only 20 miles from Johnstown in Somerset County.
 Jon was the first reporter at the crash site.
 He followed the story extensively for the weeks and months that followed.
 His accounts of the crash and his experiences covering it appear in several books about September 11 and its aftermath.

 Jon grew up just west of the WNEP viewing area in St. Marys, Elk County.
 He and Julie Sidoni are from the same town and went to high school together.

-In 2009, Jon married Newswatch 16 reporter Renie Workman.
+Jon is married to Newswatch 16 reporter Renie Workman.
 They have three children together who keep the two quite busy in their free time!